Jennifer Lawrence says she's finished being 'adorable' on Hollywood pay gap

-NEW YORK (Reuters) - Oscar-winning actress Jennifer Lawrence says she’s had it with trying to be “adorable” when it comes to sexism in Hollywood and equal pay for women.
+NEW YORK, Oct 13 (Reuters) - Oscar-winning actress Jennifer Lawrence says she’s had it with trying to be “adorable” when it comes to sexism in Hollywood and equal pay for women.

 In a no-holds barred attack on the Hollywood wage gap on Tuesday, the “Hunger Games” star said that in the past she worried about being labeled a spoiled brat when negotiating movie deals.
 But men do not have that problem, she said in an essay for the Lenny newsletter produced by “Girls” writer and director Lena Dunham.